thespectrewithin/joint_align/README.md

 ## Joint_Align for Non-contextualized Word Embeddings
+The script `train_non_contextualized_embeddings.sh` shows how to use this code to learn a cross-lingual non-textualized word embeddings.

 ## Joint_Align for Contextualized Word Embeddings

 ## Application: Bilingual Lexicon Induction (BLI)
-The script `example_BLI.sh` shows how to use this code to learn a cross-lingual non-textualized word embeddings and evaluate on the BLI task using the MUSE benchmark dataset.
+The script `example_BLI.sh` shows how to evaluate the cross-lingual non-textualized word embeddings learned on the BLI task using the MUSE benchmark dataset.

 ## Application: Name Entity Recognition (NER)